Asymptotically Stable Optimal Multi-rate Rigid Body Attitude Estimation based on Lagrange-d'Alembert Principle: Numerical Simulations

 \section{Numerical Simulations}

-This section presents the numerical simulation results of the discrete-time estimator presented in \Cref{sec:5}.
-The time step size is chosen to be $h=0.01 s$.
-The estimator is simulated over a time interval of $T$ = 60 s.
-Initial orientation with the respect to the inertial frame and angular velocity in the body-fixed frame for the rigid body is assumed to be,
+This section presents numerical simulation results of the discrete-time estimator presented in the section \ref{sec:5}.
+The rigid body is assumed to have an initial attitude and angular velocity given by,

-The inertial scalar gain is $m = 100$ and the term determining the dissipation of error in angular velocity is taken to be $l = 40$.
-The relative term that determines the difference of sampling rate between the measurements of angular velocity and the measurements of inertial vectors in the body-fixed frame is taken to be $n = 10$.
-Furthermore, the value of gain $k_p$ is chosen to be $k_p = 150$. $W$ is computed based on the measured set of inertial vectors $E$ at each instant such that it satisfies \Cref{lemma:1}.
-The initial guess of the estimated states induces the following estimation errors:
+$W$ is selected based on the measured set of inertial vectors $E$ at each instant such that it satisfies lemma \ref{lemma:1}.
+Initially estimated states have the following initial estimation errors:

-At most 9 inertially known directions are assumed to be measured by the sensors attached to the rigid body.
-However, the number of observed directions is not fixed and can vary between 2 to 9 randomly, at each time instant.
-Whenever the number of observed directions is 2, the cross product of the two measurements is used as the third measurement.
-The true states of the rigid body are produced with the help of standard rigid body dynamics equations by applying sinusoidal inputs.
+It has been assumed that there are at most 9 inertially known directions that are being measured by the sensors attached to the rigid body.
+The number of observed direction can vary randomly between 2 to 9 at each time instant.
+In the case where the number of observed directions is 2, the cross product of the two measurements is used as the third measurement.
+The standard rigid body dynamics are used to produce true states of the rigid body by applying sinusoidal forces.
 The observed directions in the body-fixed frame are simulated with the help of the aforementioned true states.
 The true quantities are disturbed by bounded, random noise with zero mean to simulate realistic measurements.
 Based on coarse attitude sensors like sun sensors and magnetometers, a random noise bounded in magnitude by $2.4^\circ$ is added to the matrix $U = R\T E$ to generate measured $U^m$.
-Similarly, a random noise bounded in magnitude by $0.97^\circ/s$, which is close to real noise levels of coarse rate gyros, is added $\Omega$ to generate measured $\Omega_m$. \Cref{phi_vs_t} shows the evolution of the principle angle $\phi$ of the rigid body's attitude estimation error $Q$ over the period.
-The components of the estimation error $\omega$ in the rigid body's angular velocity are shown in \Cref{omega_vs_t}.
-All the estimation errors are seen to converge to a bounded neighborhood of $(Q,\omega) = (I,0)$ with the bound being governed by sensor noise magnitude bounds.
-The value of the gain $k_p$ determines the rate of convergence of states to $(I,0)$.
-Faster convergence of estimation errors can be achieved by increasing the value of $k_p$.
-However, it will also increase the size of the neighborhood around $(I,0)$, where the estimation errors will converge.
-If the value of $l$ is chosen to be closer to $m$ such that the value of $m-l$ is smaller, then the bounds on error decrease but it leads to an increase in the time of convergence.
+Similarly, a random noise bounded in magnitude by $0.97^\circ/s$, which is close to real noise levels of coarse rate gyros, is added $\Omega$ to generate measured $\Omega^m$.